A FEW WORDS ABOUT DOUG . . .

 HOW MY CALENDARS BEGAN 30 YEARS AGO

 2024 marks my 30th Anniversary offering these colorfu lheartfelt date-keeprs.
 Today, I sell hundreds of copies, often designing them in as many as four editions and shipping them all over the United States and beyond.
-A handful of clients have collected them since very early days. !
+A handful of clients have collected them since very early days!

-"Spokanites" hither and yon, seem to carry nostalgic memories of growing up here in the "city with a small town feel."
+Spokanites, hither and yon, seem to carry nostalgic memories of growing up here in the "city with a small town feel."
 Its neighborhoods, parks, schools, churches, homes, landmarks ~ and of course, people ~ make it a very special place for many.

 BROWN'ES ADDITION'S VERY FIRST ARTFEST

-Browne's Addition with its "gingerbread"-style gazebo in old Coeur d'Alene Park comprises Spokane's first and oldest neighborhood.
+Browne's Addition with its "gingerbread"-style gazebo in old Coeur d'Alene Park is Spokane's first and oldest neighborhood.
 Several historic homes there were designed by renowned architect, Kirtland Kelsey Cutter for Spokane's wealthiest citizens who made their money logging Idaho's forests and mining the region.
 Cutter homes included the Walkefield House, the Patrick Clark Mansion, the Finch House and The MAC's Campbell House (still receiving restoration efforts).
 My ArtFest collection included portraits of all of these.
-Find them and more (especially a dozen-plus Campbell House portraits) in the "Browne's Addition" section of my SPOKANE COLLECTION web page.
+Find them and more (plus over a dozen Campbell House paintings) in the Browne's Addition section of my SPOKANE+ COLLECTION web page.

 Highlight ~ After World War II in the late 1940s, owners of large Browne's Addition residences were pressured to convert their homes into multi-family apartments for servicemen returning home from World War II.
-Currently there is a movement in the neighborhood to restore these back to single-family status ~ a blessing for this revered historically preserved area.
+Currently there is a movement in the neighborhood to restore these back to single-family status ~ a blessing for this revered historically valuable area.

-SPECIAL EDITION CALENDAR ~ Also at that early ArtFest, my 1997 "Paciic NW Memories" calendar did a beautiful job of introducing my Americana artwork to the Inland NW.
+SPECIAL EDITION CALENDAR Also at that early ArtFest, my 1997 "Paciic NW Memories" calendar did a beautiful job of introducing my Americana artwork to the Inland NW.

-THE FIRST MUSEUM ~ The Campbell House served as the Cheney-Cowles Museum until The MAC complex was finished and opened to the public.
-Restoration work on the mansion which had been donated to Spokane by the Campbell's only daughter Helen brgan when her mother Grace died.
+THE FIRST MUSEUM The Campbell House served as the Cheney-Cowles Museum until The MAC complex was finished and opened to the public.
+Restoration work on the mansion which had been donated to Spokane by the Campbell's only daughter Helen began when her mother Grace died.
 Remarkably, architect Kirtland Cutter's sample book was found in the attic's servants' quarters that took up much of the third floor ~ a huge help to the these important efforts.

 NOTE: Sadly, COVID was not friendly to the MAC's tradition of conducting docent-led tours of the Campbell House.
 Blessedly, this is again in place as well as additional restoration work.

-125 YEARS AT COEUR D'ALENE PARK ~ A few years ago, restoration of the Coeur d'Alene Park band pavilion was completed.
-I gave the park stewardship group permission to use the painting image (left) "The Pavilion at Coeur d'Alene Park" on posters for the park's 125th Birthday fund-raiser.
-Learn more about this in the "Art Directing, Unveilings, Exhibits, Awards and More" section below.
+125 YEARS AT COEUR D'ALENE PARK A few years ago, restoration of the Coeur d'Alene Park band pavilion was completed.
+I gave the park stewardship group permission to use the painting image (left) "The Pavilion at Coeur d'Alene Park" on posters for the park's 125th Birthday fundraiser.
+Learn more about this in the Art Directing, Unveilings, Exhibits, Awards and More section below.

 OPPORTUNITIES IN OLYMPIA'S LEGISLATIVE BULDING